claratian/wikipedia-pageviews/README.md

 # WikiMedia PageViews Wrapper

-This is a wrapper for the [WikiMedia PageViews API](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews) built on top of the `requests` library.
+This is a wrapper for the [WikiMedia PageViews API](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews) built using Flask.

 The following user functions are supported: